runai-professional-services/ltr-runbooks/docs/troubleshoot_basic/screnario1.md

 # Troubleshooting Basics - Scenario 1

-## Expired Certificates Prevents Login
+## UI Stuck at Login Screen

-*Your instructor will apply a failure to your running cluster to replicate a common failure*
+*Note: Your instructor will apply a failure to your running cluster to replicate a common failure*

 ### Scenario